meninosousa/Proliant/README.md

 This repository was initially made for programing projects in this NAS.
 All the LEDs are connected to the board so I don't have that much freedom for this.

-But, there's an ODD free bay, and pleanty of space to place an arduino and LED's, buttons, screens.
+But, there's an ODD free bay, and pleanty of space to place an arduino and LEDs, buttons, screens.

 I'll update here